falaelcom/raw-profiler/README.md

 			}
 		}

-By default all buckets are enabled and all buckets use the default sorting column.
+By default all buckets are enabled, and all buckets use the default sorting column.

 _The changes in the preferences from `~/__pfconfig` will apply on the next profiling hit._